ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.3 Corporate Organization.md

 reporting the name and activities of the Cluster to the Vice President of the Assembly.

+---

-This Policy was approved by the ESIP Board on April 25, 2019.
+This Policy was approved by the ESIP Board on July 15, 2019.
-This Policy was revised on this site on May 31, 2019.
+This Policy was revised on this site on August 9, 2019.